-The toe will usually be sore for a couple of days post-treatment and typically takes about three weeks to fully heal after that.
+The toe will usually be sore for a couple of days post-treatment and typically takes about two to three weeks to fully heal after that.
 You will need to soak the foot and change the dressings once per day—Yeargain Foot & Ankle will have all the dressing material available in a kit for you, so you’re not running around to pharmacies post-treatment.

 Will my ingrown toenail come back?

 Some patients are genetically predisposed to getting ingrown toenails, while others get them from the types of shoes they are wearing or the types of activities they are doing.
 Depending on your unique circumstance, ingrown toenails may, unfortunately, come back.
-Dr. Yeargain will do a full assessment of your case and make recommendations for any lifestyle changes which might decrease the risk of continued ingrown toenails.
+Dr. Agyen or Dr. Yeargain will do a full assessment of your case and make recommendations for any lifestyle changes which might decrease the risk of continued ingrown toenails.